Beauty tips

 How often do you have to brush a Golden Retriever's coat?

 Golden Retrievers shed their hair naturally, but you may still want to cut or trim it every now and then.
 Excess hair between the paw pads must be cut.
-Brushing their coat, however, is the most basic aspects of caring for a Golden Retriever from puppy to adulthood.
-This becomes even more important during the molting period.
-Shedding usually takes between 2 and 3 weeks.
+Brushing their coat, however, is one of the most basic aspects of caring for a Golden Retriever from puppy to adulthood.
+This becomes even more important during the molting period, which usually takes between 2 and 3 weeks.

 Brushing a Golden Retriever's coat:

-Use the grooming session to check your dog's ears, eyes and paws for any signs of parasites, wounds or diseases.
+Use the grooming session to check your dog's ears, eyes and paws for any signs of parasites, wounds, or diseases.
 Here is a step by step guide to cleaning a dog's ears.
 The rheum in the eyes should be removed carefully, without pulling.
 Dampen a cloth and soften the rheum crust so that it dissolves itself.
+Regular checks can prevent infections and ensure your dog stays in good health.

 Caring for a Golden Retriever's Coat - Brushing a Golden Retriever's coat